-'''

-$ python -m screed.dump_to_fastq <path to fasta db> <converted fastq file>
+\$ python -m screed.ToFastq <path to fasta db> <converted fastq file> if the screed module is in your PATH.

-'''

 The FASTA name attribute is directly dumped from the file.
 The sequence attribute is also dumped pretty much directly, but is line wrapped to 80 characters if it is longer.